kowainik/relude/README.md

 1. Enable `-XOverloadedStrings` extension by default for your project.
-2. Since `head`, `tail`, `last` and `init` work for `NonEmpty` you should refactor your code in one of the multiple ways described below:
+2. Since `head`, `tail`, `last` and `init` work for `NonEmpty` you should refactor your code in one of the following three ways:
    1. Change `[a]` to `NonEmpty a` where it makes sense.
    2. Use functions which return `Maybe`.
 There is the `viaNonEmpty` function for this.
-      And you can use it like `viaNonEmpty last l`.
+      And you can use it thus `viaNonEmpty last l`.
        + `tail` is `drop 1`.
 It's almost never a good idea to use `tail` from `Prelude`.
    3. Add `import qualified Relude.Unsafe as Unsafe` and replace function with qualified usage.
-3. If you use `fromJust` or `!!` you should use them from `import qualified Relude.Unsafe as Unsafe`.
+3. If you use `fromJust` or `!!` you should use import them from the `Unsafe` module thus:  `import qualified Relude.Unsafe as Unsafe`.
 4. If you use `foldr` or `forM_` or similar for something like `Maybe a` or `Either a b` it's recommended to replace usages of such functions with monomorphic alternatives, such as: